Cork City F.C.: 2020s

 Tim Clancy replaced Richie Holland as coach towards the end of 2023, and was first team manager at the start of the 2024 season.
 A "youthful" and "experiment[al]" Cork City side were knocked out of the 2023-2024 Munster Senior Cup by Wilton United at the last-16 stage.
 The club started the 2024 League of Ireland First Division season with a 17-game unbeaten run.
 In August 2024, with the club "closing on an immediate return" to the Premier Division, Cork City re-signed former players Ruairí Keating (released from St Patrick's Athletic) and Sean Maguire (released from Carlisle United).
 With six games to spare and after a 12-game unbeaten run, Cork City secured the First Division title and automatic promotion after a win against UCD in early September 2024.

 After a series of losses during the 2025 Premier Division season, and owing to an "accumulation of factors", Tim Clancy quit as Cork City manager following a 2-1 defeat to Derry City in May 2025.
-While Ger Nash, who replaced Clancy, lead the club to the 2025 FAI Cup final, Cork City were officially relegated to the First Division during October 2015, with three league games still to play.
+While Ger Nash, who replaced Clancy, lead the club to the 2025 FAI Cup final, Cork City were relegated to the First Division during October 2025, with three league games still to play.
 While the FAI Cup final in November provided what Nash called a "chance for a bit of redemption", defeat to Shamrock Rovers in the cup final concluded what was described in the Irish Examiner as a "miserable season".
+Nash resigned in December 2025, and was replaced by Barry Robson in January 2026.

+Cork City started the 2026 season with an 11-game unbeaten run, before losing to Cobh Ramblers in their 12th game following a "contentious" penalty at Turners Cross.
+The club won its first Munster Senior Club title since 2019 in May 2026.
+With six games remaining in the 2026 season, Cork City won the First Division title (and promotion to the 2027 Premier Division) following a draw with Bray on 4 September 2026.
+It was the club's third such promotion in six years.